CornellCAC/SCTS_SciCompPy/README.md

 (c) **Google Colaboratory** ( https://colab.research.google.com )

+In order to use Google Colaboratory, you will need a google account in order to sign in (e.g., can be a gmail.com address).
 Google Colaboratory (Colab) is a web service that enables users to run Jupyter notebooks and to connect with data stored in their Google Drive.
 It has both free and paid versions, as well as access to both CPU-only and CPU+GPU resources.
 For these exercises, we only need the default CPU runtime.

 Steps
 * Navigate to Colab, and upload the notebook in this repository by selecting "File > Upload notebook".